-This guide contains everything you need to know about WooCommerce login for your customers.
+This ultimate guide contains everything you need to know about WooCommerce login for your customers.
 We'll look at the different ways you can let customers log into a WooCommerce online store, and why.

-I'll tell you how to set up WooCommerce login straight out of the box, with or without compulsory registration and social login.
+I'll tell you how to set up a WooCommerce login straight out of the box, with or without compulsory registration and social login.
 I'll also share some handy login plugins to create a hidden or private WooCommerce store that only logged-in customers can access.
 You will learn how to:

 - Add user login to your WooCommerce store.

 - Make users log in before purchasing (no plugin needed).

 - Hide your entire store from logged-out users using the WooCommerce Private Store plugin.

 - Restrict specific products and categories to logged-in users using the WooCommerce Protected Categories plugin.

 - Send your customers WooCommerce auto-login links using the free URL-Based Login plugin.